 - 1. Evidence of ability as a teacher - 2.
-Successful experience (may be waived in the case of beginners who meet all other requirements) - 3.
-Desirable personal qualities based on personal interviews, complete biographical data, and recommendations - (Year-to-year appointment with responsibilities to teach fifteen hours per semester, to serve as faculty academic advisor and to serve on a minimum of two academic committees.)
+Successful teaching experiences (may be waived in the case of beginners who meet all other requirements) - 3.
+Desirable personal qualities based on personal interviews, complete biographical data, and recommendations provided.

+This is a year-to-year appointment with responsibilities to teach fifteen hours per semester, to serve as faculty academic advisor and to serve on a minimum of two academic committees.

-2.5.3 Instructor
+2.5.4 Instructor

-Instructors must hold a Master's degree with 18 graduate semester hours in the instructional area.
-Exceptions may be made for:
+Instructors must have a Master's degree with 18 graduate semester hours in the instructional area.
+Exceptions may be made for: (a) persons with special learning and ability and (b) temporary emergency appointments.